Make-School-Courses/DevOps-Security/02-Lesson02/attacks.md

     - Talk about repercussions
   - Look up what data you have public on the Internet
   - What is OSWAP
-    - Check top 10 attacks in 2017
+    - Check top 5 or 10 attacks in 2017

 ## Objectives
   - Compare and contrast different attacks